Ordinary Days :

 Claire’s singing role is something of a mix.
 Like Warren and Deb, Claire’s patter songs are mostly in a low register and the phrases of I’ll Be Here are usually within a surprisingly small pitch space of about a 5th.
 However, typically Claire’s numbers also contain more expressive sections with wider contours that are more resemblant of Jason’s songs, such as b.58- 78 in Let Things Go and from b.81 in Gotta Get Out.
 That said if a solid E5 belt is there, really preference the character fit.

 The challenge with some small-cast shows is the intense focus on the interaction between characters and getting tight, complex harmonies locked in.
-In some extreme cases, that often means it’s not worth rehearsing at all if one or two members of the cast gets sick or can’t make it.
+In most cases, that often means it’s not worth rehearsing at all if one or two members of the cast gets sick or can’t make it.
 Happily this is not the case for Ordinary Days, which affords a remarkably flexible rehearsal approach.

 Remarkably, ensemble singing in Ordinary Days is extremely limited and a good cast can have it solidly learnt and memorised in a single early rehearsal.
 I counted only 46 bars of four-part texture throughout the entire show, divided among the concluding moments of three numbers: Big Picture (15 bars), Hundred Story City (9 bars) and Rooftop Duet/Falling (22 bars).
-That is not to say that this is easy singing, as the simultaneous exclamations in Big Picture are remarkably difficult to follow and Falling contains some rich harmonic adventures, but it shouldn’t pose a significant challenge to your excellent cast.
+That is not to say that this is easy singing, as the simultaneous exclamations in Big Picture are remarkably difficult to follow and Falling contains some rich harmonic adventures, but it shouldn’t pose a significant challenge to an accomplished cast.

 The labelling of some numbers as ‘company’ in the index is slightly misleading.
 Saturday at the Met is really just a series of solos, with a small amount of duet overlap.
 Similarly, Big Picture and Rooftop Duet/Falling are mostly duets.
 From a rehearsal perspective these can be treated as such until relatively late in the process.
 Except for a dedicated harmony rehearsal as discussed above, you don’t need everyone there to learn these ‘company’ songs.
 For instance calling everyone for an early rehearsal involving Big Picture would be a colossal waste of Jason and Claire’s time, so instead group it with other Warren/Deb duets and work the other two in later.